rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Making things conceptually easy at the cost of correctness (e.g. incorrect variance, unclear narrowing semantics in TS) should not be on the table.

 Subtle falsehoods can sometimes be more concerning than the obvious once.
-Here is a coding challenge for a dedicated reader.
-There is a common belief that compilation flags like `strictNullChecks` prevent escaped `null` and `undefined`.
-Exploit incorrect variance in TS to create a partial function that has a return type `number` but returns `undefined` for some input parameters.
+Here is a coding challenge:  There is a common belief that compilation flags like `strictNullChecks` prevent escaped `null` and `undefined`.
+Exploit the incorrectness of variance in TS to create a partial function that has `number` return type but returns `undefined` for some of its input parameter values.

+This series discouraged the use of TS's `any` type.
+Undeniably, combining `any` with stricter types can lead to some very interesting and useful code if one is careful.
+In a way, I view `any` as more straightforward and less damaging than other violations of logical soundness in the TypeScript language.

 ## About Maintainability

-Considering who is still reading this, I am now preaching only to the quire so I will keep this short.
+Considering who is still reading this, I am now only preaching to the quire so I will keep this short.

 Clearly all the points we made so far are related to maintainability.
-My favorite definition of high code quality is low maintenance cost.
-Everything else subjective.
+My favorite definition of high code quality is a low maintenance cost.
+Everything else is subjective.
+Types have a big beneficial impact on that cost.

-It is well known that types can prevent trivial errors (like using a string instead of object).
+It is well known that types can prevent trivial errors (like using a `string` instead of `object`).
 It is hard to catch all such cases in tests and they do show up in production.
 This is the reasons, I believe, TS is used in most of its projects.
-Let me point out a less trivial bit.
+Let me point out a less trivial high level bit.
 Types can simplify adding new functionality.
 If you think about the app as a big union type of various requirements (this is oversimplification but let me keep going), then adding handling of a new piece of functionality to that union could give you compilation errors unless you fix all the relevant places.
 Think about TS-s [_add_blank_target `switch`](2022-01-03-ts-types-part3.html#switch-exhaustive-check) or
 [_add_blank_target _ts-pattern_](https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k) library exhaustive checks[^product].